CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     encounters an invalid value.
 The invalid value can then be fixed in the source table and the execution resumed from where it stopped.
--   To enable this, the translation engine provides a global "stopOnInvalid" configuration parameter.
+-   To enable this, the translation engine provides a global “stopOnInvalid” configuration parameter.
 This setting makes the engine stop unconditionnally whenever a validation rule resolves to FALSE.
 -   The typical execution sequence in this scenario goes like this:

-    1. Set the global "stopOnInvalid" configuration variable to TRUE.
+    1. Set the global “stopOnInvalid” configuration variable to TRUE.
     2. Write a basic translation table.
     3. Translate.
-    4. Translation stops as soon as a source value is invavalidated by a validation rule.
+    4. Translation stops as soon as a source value is invalidated by a validation rule.
     5. Fix the source table value (and the translation table if necessary) and resume execution.
 Back to step 3).
     6. Translation table and translation are complete.